 - 1. Number and extent of rills: Rills are rare.
-A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are rare but can be expected in areas subjected to summer convection storms or rapid snowmelt. - 3.
+A few can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
+Presence of water flow patterns: Water flow patterns are rare but can be expected on steeper slopes in areas subjected to summer convection storms or rapid snowmelt. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
-Frost heaving of shallow rooted plants
+Frost heaving of shallow rooted plants should not be considered a "normal" condition.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 30%; surface rock fragments ±50%; shrub canopy 15 to 25%; basal area for perennial herbaceous plants =5%.
-5. Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None 7.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 50%; surface rock fragments ± 35%; shrub canopy 15 to 25%; basal area for perennial herbaceous plants ± 5%. - 5.
+Number of gullies and erosion associated with gullies: Gullies are rare in areas of this site that occur on stable landforms.
+Where this site occurs on inset fans, gullies and head cuts associated with ephemeral channel entrenchment may be common.
+Gullies and head cuts should be healing or stable. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) is expected to move the distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during catastrophic events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+Persistent litter (large woody material) will remain in place except during catastrophic events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
 Areas of this site occurring on soils that have a physical crust will probably have stability values less than 3.
-(To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy or massive.
+(To be field tested.) - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy or massive.
 Soil surface colors are light and the soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass & Thurber'''s needlegrass slow runoff and increase infiltration.
+Organic carbon of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants

+(especially deep-rooted bunchgrasses [i.e., Thurber'''''''s needlegrass and Indian ricegrass] slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.